Skip to navigation Skip to content

 • voluntary unemployment from suitable work or dismissal due to misconduct as a worker has not occurred

-• the UNPP would not affect the CDP participant's claim for payment as they have fully self-served the penalty, i.e. their payment start date is after the potential UNPP end date, or the UNPP would end prior to other waiting periods applicable to the claim.
+• the UNPP would not affect the RAES participant's claim for payment as they have fully self-served the penalty, i.e. their payment start date is after the potential UNPP end date, or the UNPP would end prior to other waiting periods applicable to the claim.
 Does the Services Australia generated failure provide sufficient information about the non-compliance event to allow the full investigation to proceed?

 • Yes, the failure is valid.
 To proceed with the investigation, see the Compliance failures drop-down menu